 There are many universities that offer online master's programs in special education.
 There are programs available for those who have no prior teaching experience and who wish to become licensed special education teachers, as well as for teachers who work in another area and want to make a career change by moving into teaching children with special needs.
 Programs at this level take approximately two years to complete.
-As part of a master's degree curriculum, students will take classes in subjects such as adaptive instruction and assessment, instruction for special education students, social, legal, and ethical issues in special education, and applied behavior analysis.
-An internship or student teaching is also required, unless one is enrolled in a program that does not lead to licensure.
+To learn more about online master's programs in special education, see our master's overview which includes a list of the best programs.

 Professionals working in the field of special education who want to advance their education through earning a PhD or doctoral degree can find online options through several universities.
 A doctoral-level program is an appropriate choice for someone hoping to work in top leadership positions within the field, such as director of a special education program.
 It is also appropriate for those who want to develop and implement educational policies, as well as for those who want to conduct their own research or teach the next generation of educators at the university level.